Shopify/ruby-lsp/README.md

 * `messages`: display requests and responses notifications
 * `verbose`: display each request and response as JSON

+### Debugging using VS Code

+You can use the use the "Minitest - current file" configuration and set breakpoints.

 ## License

 The gem is available as open source under the terms of the